 It’s disappointing when you’re all set to have fun with your RC, but there’s no throttle.
-It can even happen that the steering works, but the throttle doesn’t.
+It can even happen that the steering works, though the throttle doesn’t.
 That’s enough to piss you off.

-But why does Traxxas slash steering works but no throttle?
+Why does Traxxas slash steering works but no throttle?

 It can happen because of unplugged servo or damaged servo wires.
 It can also happen if the transmitter or battery has failed.
 Uncalibrated ESC or incompatible transmitter and receiver can cause the problem as well.
 Whatever the reason is, you can fix it by following specific instructions.